iamMD01/Learning-javascript/README.md

 28/APR/2024 as day 17

     Hello there, today i learned about promises , sync, async and await funtion

+28/Apr/2024 as day 18

+    Hello there, today i learned about api calling and some built it function to get inner data that we want to display on the window.
+    This is really amazing 😍😍😍😍